ljmartin/Missing_label_problem/README.md

  To show the improvements we needed a performance metric that is robust to bias.
 Many ligands in these databases come from SAR studies, where sometimes one or two atoms are the only difference.
 As such, the data is no longer i.d.d., and random-split cross-validation is now recognised to be a high-bias evaluation technique.
 We use a technique that is akin to leave-one-out cross validation, but instead we leave out blocks of highly correlated ligands.
-The blocks are defined by Dice distance to a central ligand, and we determined an appropriate distance cut-off to measure out one 'block' using Gaussian mixture models.
+The blocks are defined by Dice distance to a central ligand, and we determined an appropriate distance cut-off to measure out one 'block' using Gaussian mixture models that determines 'correlated' from 'uncorrelated' instance pairs.
- Because there are odd and multidimensional distributions of the correlations between ligands, we bootstrap the evaluation until the metric converges.
+ Because the distances are highly multidimensional, and the distributions of the correlations between ligands are thus not cleanly separable, it is not enough to cluster the ligands just once and perform k-fold CV.
+Instead, we bootstrap the evaluation until the metric converges.
 Hence: block bootstrapping.

  ## Code
  All of the code used in this paper is available along with notebooks describing each step.
 The block bootstrapping technique mentioned above